SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 > 0 was used as null pointer before modern C++.
 We make a call like that "func(0);" if we want to call "void func(int* p)".
 This is named "null pointer conversion".
 We not prefer to use it after modern C++.

 > [!warning]  Warning:
-> Let's think a situation that we made a function call like that: <mark style="background: #ADCCFFA6;">func(0);</mark>.
-And the function that we want to make a call is : <mark style="background: #ADCCFFA6;">void func(int* p);</mark>.
-But after that we include a header file that has the function <mark style="background: #ADCCFFA6;">void func(void);</mark>.
+> Let's think a situation that we made a function call like that "func(0);" to call to "void func(int* p);".
+But after that we include a header file that has the function "void func(int);".
 This is not a syntax error.
 Because the function that excepts int argument is chosen because of exact match.
 But we want to call the other function.
 We can't even figure out that our function isn't called.
 This is a very big problem.
 > This situation is not an issue now with modern C++'s "nullptr" approach. nullptr_t has automatic type conversion to all pointer types, but has not to other types.

 ```cpp